CAC Frank Popper . A museum and art center in Burgundy.

 Cantoni Rejane Human-machine interfaces, science and technology, virtual reality, cyberspace, semiotics.

-- A superb animated home page, evoking Tinguely, in a more positive poetic mood.
+- Around 2012, she presented superb animated home page, evoking Tinguely, in a more positive poetic mood.
+No longer online in June 2017.

 - Assistant professor at Catholic pontifical university of Sao Paulo.